romeokienzler/c3/GettingStarted.md

 ### 1.2 Cluster CLI login

-You can start jobs via with the `kubectl` (Kubernetes) or `oc` (OpenShift) CLI.
+You can start jobs with the `kubectl` (Kubernetes) or `oc` (OpenShift) CLI.
 If your using Kubernetes, the login procedure includes multiple steps which are detailed in the [Kubernetes docs](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/).

 Logging into an OpenShift cluster is easier.
 You can use a token which you can generate via the browser UI, or you're username.
 You might want to add `--insecure-skip-tls-verify` when errors occur.